RNCHEN/ToeflRush/writing and is tofel.md

 ==be in breach of==

-his thing is like an albatross around my neck==trouble
+his thing is like an albatross a round my neck==trouble

 find some ==common ground==